Skip to Main Content

 • Approximately 1.1 million to 1.2 million vehicles were affected by this change, which accounts for 22 to 30 percent of New Jersey policyholders.

 New Jersey has historically had one of the lowest minimum car insurance requirements in the country.
-In an effort to encourage drivers to have more financial protection, the New Jersey legislature enacted a two-step plan that phases in higher minimum liability limits over three years.
-The first phase started in January 2023 and there is some debate over whether forcing drivers to pay more for coverage they don’t want when car insurance premiums are at an all-time high is the right call.
-Bankrate explains what coverage changes New Jersey drivers can expect next and how to offset rising insurance rates.
+To encourage drivers to have more financial protection, the New Jersey legislature enacted a two-step plan that phases in higher minimum liability limits over three years.
+The first phase began back in January 2023, with the second phase set to take effect in a little over a year.
+With car insurance premiums at an all-time high, there is ongoing debate about the necessity of this NJ auto insurance increase.
+Bankrate explains upcoming changes to the coverage requirements New Jersey drivers can expect and how to offset rising insurance rates.

 New Jersey car insurance requirements